Chen Halevi: Career

-A great lover of chamber music, Halevi has performed with Pinchas Zukerman and Christoph Eschenbach, and numerous well-known string quartets including the Keller, Szymanowski, Fine arts, Miro, Prazac, St. Lawrence, Arcanto, Vogler and Kronos Quartets.
-His close ties with composers has led him to perform a great number of works by, amongst others, Luciano Berio, György Kurtág, Magnus Lindberg, Osvaldo Golijov, Yan Maresz, Michael Jarrell, Brian Ferneyhough, Marco Stroppa, Bruno Mantovani and Thomas Adès.
+A great lover of chamber music, Halevi has performed with Pinchas Zukerman and Christoph Eschenbach, and numerous string quartets, including the Keller, Szymanowski, Fine arts, Miro, Prazac, St. Lawrence, Arcanto, Vogler, and Kronos Quartets.
+His close ties with composers have led him to perform a great number of works by, amongst others, Luciano Berio, György Kurtág, Magnus Lindberg, Osvaldo Golijov, Yan Maresz, Michael Jarrell, Brian Ferneyhough, Marco Stroppa, Bruno Mantovani and Thomas Adès.
 He is a dedicatee of a cycle of pieces by Denis Cohen, including Nodus for solo clarinet, Ombre for clarinet and electronics, and soft machine for clarinet and cello.
 Additionally, has performed Les asperges de la lune for solo clarinet by Sven-Ingo Koch, a clarinet trio by Lior Navok, and premiered Sven-Ingo Koch's Doppelgänger, a concerto for clarinet and orchestra.

 Projects and Teaching

-Halevi is now working on a recording project presenting an anthology of 20th Century music for clarinet and includes his selections of the solo, chamber music, concerto, and electronic works.
-He is currently the Clarinet Professor in the Trossingen Hochschule fur Musik in Germany—travelling around the world to give master classes on teaching and playing.
-Since 2007 he is a faculty member in the summer master classes at the Banff Centre.
+Halevi is now working on a recording project presenting an anthology of 20th-century music for clarinet, the project includes his selections of the solo, chamber music, concerto, and electronic works.
+He is currently the Clarinet Professor at the Trossingen Hochschule fur Musik in Germany—traveling around the world to give master classes on teaching and playing.
+Since 2007 he has been a faculty member in the summer master classes at the Banff Centre.

-In 2007, Halevi founded ClaRecords to commission, produce and record new pieces from today's leading composers as well as young and upcoming ones.
+In 2007, Halevi founded ClaRecords to commission, produce, and record new pieces from today's leading composers, as well as young and upcoming ones.
 ClaRecords also works with other modern art forms to stimulate dialogue between different modes of expression in the 21st century.
-In its first year, Clarecords had commissioned five new pieces and made a music video in 3D computer animation.
+In its first year, Clarecords commissioned five new pieces and made a music video in 3D computer animation.